rmcanany/SolidEdgeStorekeeper/Readme.md

 	This works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
 It does not currently work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.
   - `Add any property not already in file`
 	As mentioned above, besides creating geometry, the program can also update file properties.
-Enabling this option tells the program to add any (custom) property that does not already exist in the file.
+Enabling this option tells the program to add any (custom) property not already in the file.
   - `Disable fine thread warning`
 	The program is currently unable to properly set the thread size for ANSI UNF external threads.
 It warns you if that condition arises and provide instructions how to fix it.
 Enabling this option suppresses that warning.
   - `Check for new version at startup`